Email FacebookTwitterMenu burgerClose thin

 • Hotels – everything from small motels to big-chain luxury hotels

-In addition, REIT prices tend to sink in high-interest-rate environments.
-But these may serve as a good long-term investment.
-And because the IRS generally treats your REIT dividends as ordinary income, they can serve as great retirement investments.
-In fact, a good portion of REIT shares exist within tax-deferred retirement plans like 401(k)s and individual retirement accounts (IRAs).
+REIT prices tend to sink in high-interest rate environments, but they may still serve as a good long-term investment.
+And because the IRS generally treats your REIT dividends as ordinary income, they can serve as great retirement investments, too.
+A good portion of REIT shares exist within tax-deferred retirement plans like 401(k)s and individual retirement accounts (IRAs).
 If you have one of these accounts, you may already be investing in REITs.

 Invest in Rental Properties

 The key is to make sure your operating expenses fall below what you collect in rent.
-Sounds lucrative.
-Maybe even simple.
-But you should be aware of the risks of investing in a rental property.
-You might end up with the tenants from hell.
-They might cause damage to the property, pay late or not at all.
+And while it sounds lucrative, you should be aware of the risks of investing in a rental property.
+You might end up with irresponsible tenants – they might cause damage to the property, pay their rent late or not pay their rent at all.
 Or they may drive you mad if you live in the property, too.
-If the situations grows dire, the complex eviction process can stretch out for months.
+And if the situation grows dire, the complex eviction process can stretch out for months.

 You also have to pay close attention to the rental market.
-It currently means skyrocketing rent in major cities.
+Rent is high in most major cities.
 But who’s to say it’ll stay that way?
 Nonetheless, you can open up a major source of passive income if you do your homework and prepare for the risks involved.

 Try Online Real Estate Platforms